 This scene almost got cut from the film because the movie studio figured there was no way to keep the birds in the lake.
 Fortunately, the director bought a bunch of the swans as babies and raised them next to the water so they would be comfortable when filming.

 The College of Charleston campus at 66 George Street doubled as New York's Sarah Lawrence College, where Allie was attending school.

 When Noah returned from serving in WWII, he looks through the window of a restaurant to see Allie eating with her new fiance.
-This was filmed at High Cotton in downtown Charleston.
+This scene was filmed at High Cotton in Downtown Charleston.